6 Tips for Finding Mid-Level Donors

 - Mid-level donors often look like low-level donors.
-You may expect them to give small at first, but when they become more engaged with your nonprofit and start believing in your mission, those donations will increase.
+You may expect them to give small at first, but those donations will increase when they become more engaged with your nonprofit and start believing in your mission.
 Be sure you’re doing everything you can to steward these people.
 Don’t let them fall to the wayside when someone more fiscally attractive crosses your path.
 You never know when these people will pay off big time.

-- Similar to the first point, organizations need to take an active stance to drive low-level donors to the middle of the pyramid and engage them with the right message.
+- Similar to the first point, organizations need to actively drive low-level donors to the middle of the pyramid and engage them with the right message.
 But how do you know what the right message is?
 That’s where tip 3 comes in.

 - Make an attempt to profile your donors.
 Not only will profiling help you find ways to make your existing donors respond better, but once you’re able to identify commonalities between them, it will help you identify prospects with a higher likelihood of giving.
 After all, 70% of mid-level gifts secured through face-to-face strategy were from non-donors.